 The transaction has closed, as all closing conditions as referenced in the Merger Agreement have either been met or waived by the parties.
-Certain closing conditions that have been waived by the parties, pursuant to the Merger Agreement include Section 8.1(i), which states "the aggregate cash available to the Company at the Closing from the Trust Account (after giving effect to the redemption of any shares of the Company's Class A Common Stock in connection with the Company's Proposals, but before giving effect to (i) the payment of the Outstanding Alset Transaction Expenses), shall equal or exceed Thirty Million dollars (\$30,000,000); and 8.1(j), which states "upon the closing, the Company shall not have redeemed shares of the Company's Class A Common Stock in the Offer in an amount that would cause the Company to have less than \$5,000,001 of net tangible assets (as determined in accordance with Rule 3a51-1(g)(1) under the Exchange Act)."
+Certain closing conditions that have been waived by the parties, pursuant to the Merger Agreement include Section 8.1(i), which states "the aggregate cash available to the Company at the Closing from the Trust Account (after giving effect to the redemption of any shares of the Company's Class A Common Stock in connection with the Company's Proposals, but before giving effect to (i) the payment of the Outstanding Alset Transaction Expenses, and (ii) the payment of the Outstanding Company Transaction Expenses), shall equal or exceed Thirty Million dollars (\$30,000,000); and 8.1(j), which states "upon the closing, the Company shall not have redeemed shares of the Company's Class A Common Stock in the Offer in an amount that would cause the Company to have less than \$5,000,001 of net tangible assets (as determined in accordance with Rule 3a51-1(g)(1) under the Exchange Act)."